ome/omero-documentation/server/permissions.rst

-Actions available for you on someone else in your group's data will depend both on the permissions of the group you are working in, and what sort of User you are.
+Actions available for you on someone else in your group's data will depend both on the permissions of the group you are working in, and what sort of user you are.
 See the two tables below for a quick reference guide to permissions available on other people's data `Ordered by Group Permissions`_ and `Ordered by User Type`_ .

 Some of these policies may evolve as the permissions functionality